camilouribebotta/visual-essays/docs/help.md

 ## Essay markup

 The essays are written in plain text and are formatted using Markdown.
 Markdown has become something of a de-facto standard and is used by a number of popular web sites including Github, Stack Overflow, Reddit, and many others.
 Markdown is a superset of HTML and as such any valid HTML is also valid Markdown.
-In most typical uses a user will rarely need to augment the Markdown tags with HTML.
-The visual essay processing code takes advantage of the ability to use HTML in Markdown.
+In most typical uses a user will rarely need to augment the Markdown tags with HTML for text formatting as Markdown provides a rich set of easier to use tags for this purpose.
+The visual essay processing code takes advantage of the ability to extend the Markdown tags with arbitrary HTML.
 Directives to add maps, images and other visualizations to an essay are accomplished using a simple HTML tag with custom attributes.

 ### Markdown